All Courses

 Course Requirements

-You should expect daily reading assignments of 2,000 to 4,000 words, daily (or at least frequent) low-stakes quizzes, and two unit tests per quarter.
+You should expect daily reading assignments of 2,000 to 4,000 words, daily (or at least frequent) low-stakes quizzes, and two or three unit tests per quarter.
 Your quarterly grades will be based on your performance on quizzes and tests, the quality of your class participation, and any extra-credit projects you complete.
 Quizzes will test your retrieval based on the readings, but most unit tests will be open-note, so take good notes.
 There will be a comprehensive final examination.

 Successful Students